armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-13.md

 ---

-Match  and  agent properties functionality from  to
+## Fixes

+- Fixed an issue where the `clouddriver.auth.token` and `clouddriver.auth.tokenCommand.command` properties didn't work.